Mini Banner

 Psalm 27:13-14

 In this psalm, David speaks with confidence of God’s goodness, even as he faces overwhelming hardship and opposition.
 We may not battle physical enemies like David did, but grief brings its own kind of attack—doubts, despair, and the quiet lies that whisper God has forgotten us.
-In those moments, we need strength not rooted in our circumstances, but in the unchanging character of God.
+In those moments, we need strength rooted in the unchanging character of God, not our circumstances.

 To be strong in suffering means to trust that God is good—even when we’re waiting, even when prayers don’t get answered the way we want.
 Hebrews 11:8–16 points us to Abraham and Sarah, who clung to God’s promise through long years of infertility.
 Even though they eventually saw a partial fulfillment, they died still waiting for the full promise to come to pass.